ttkorhonen/myDocument/docs/mrfioc2/event-system-intro.md

 from the EVG at a lower rate.

-Note that while it is referred to as "seconds" this value is an arbitrary integer which can have other meanings.
+Note that while it is referred to as "seconds" this value is an arbitrary integer that could have other meanings.
 Several methods of sending the seconds value to the EVG are possible:

 #### External hardware